kataras/iris/README.md

 	//or if you want a route to listen to more than one method than one you can do that: gapi.Handle("/api/user/:userId(int)", func(c *gapi.Context) {
 		c.Write("<h1> TEST CONTEXT userId =  " + c.Param("userId") + " </h1>")
-	}).Methods(gapi.HTTPMethods.GET, gapi.HTTPMethods.POST) // or .ALL if you want all (get,post,head,put,options,delete,patch...)
+	}).Methods(gapi.HTTPMethods.GET, gapi.HTTPMethods.POST) // or .ANY if you want all (get,post,head,put,options,delete,patch...)

 	//register route, it's 'controller' homeHandler and its middleware log1,
 	//middleware will run first and if next fn is exists and executed